Giverny Normandy, France Travel Guide

 Beyond the main attractions, Giverny includes smaller delights that further reveal its character.

-Make time to meander through the quiet lanes of Giverny village beyond the immediate vicinity of Monet's house.
+Make time to meander through the quiet lanes of Giverny village outside the immediate vicinity of Monet's house.
 You will discover quaint houses, small private gardens, and the calm setting of a Norman village.

 This small, quirky museum in Giverny displays an interesting collection of antique mechanical musical instruments, including music boxes, automatons, and barrel organs.
 It offers a fascinating glimpse into a different kind of artistry and engineering.